-Marketing 101: “Find out what people want, and give it to them.” — Prof. Terry Scout
+The heart of marketing, according to Emeritus Professor Terry Scout: “Find out what people want, and give it to them.”

 Marketing is a creative problem-solving endeavor that rigorously identifies people’s needs and desires and develops products and services to meet them.

 Marketing includes market research and data analysis of consumer behavior and mindset; development of new products and services; cultivation of relationships with consumers and target markets; and creation and maintenance of brand identities as a durable source of trust and credible information in complex environments.

 Drawing from Business Management, Art, and other disciplines, the Marketing Minor draws on liberal-arts skills such as research, analysis, creativity, communication, and the application of ethical principles to marketing work.
 The minor is open to students in all majors.

 BUS 323 Consumer Behavior

 *ECN 112 is a pre-requisite for BUS 111.
 Please plan accordingly.

 At least 4 of the elective credits must be a BUS course.
 Offerings vary by semester.
 Please note that courses offered outside of BUS may have various pre-requisites; check with instructors before registering.